Organically grown and harvested.

 People also take feverfew by mouth for fever, irregular menstrual periods, arthritis, a skin disorder called psoriasis, allergies, asthma, ringing in the ears (tinnitus), dizziness, and nausea and vomiting.

 Some people take feverfew by mouth for difficulty getting pregnant or fathering a child (infertility).
 It is also taken by mouth for "tired blood" (anemia), cancer, common cold, earache, liver disease, prevention of miscarriage, muscular tension, bone disorders, swollen feet, diarrhea, upset stomach, and intestinal gas.

 Feverfew is sometimes applied directly to the gums for toothaches or to the skin to kill germs.
 It is also applied to the skin for itching and to prevent insect bites.

-Some people also use feverfew as a general stimulant and for intestinal parasites
+Feverfew can also be used as a general stimulant and for intestinal parasites.